 At a Glance

 Earn your certificate in as few as 14 months or an Associate Degree in as few as 15 months (varies by location)

 Graduates are eligible to sit for the National Council Licensure Examination for Practical Nurses (NCLEX-PN)*

 What Will I Learn

-SJVC’s Vocational Nursing (VN) program prepares students for careers as healthcare professionals.
+SJVC’s Vocational Nursing program prepares students for careers as healthcare professionals.
 Students will acquire the nursing knowledge to care for patients across the lifespan in diverse practice settings while providing a safe environment for the patient and themselves within their scope of practice as licensed vocational nurses.

-The program includes a clinical rotation that allows students to further their studies in a real-world medical environment.
+The Vocational Nursing program includes a clinical rotation that allows students to further their studies in a real-world medical environment.
 This hands-on clinical training enhances the learning experience and allows students to develop a work history while completing their studies.

 Graduates who pass the NCLEX-PN are licensed by the Board of Vocational Nursing and are authorized to use the credential Licensed Vocational Nurse (LVN), which is a requirement to work in this field.